syntactic/Cognitive-Control-Paradigm-Integration/content/Literature Mapping Process.md

 - **Analytical Fidelity for PCA:** The primary goal of the PCA is to discover the structure of variance in the design space.
 By coding individual conditions, we expose the variance introduced by key experimental manipulations (like congruency or predictability) to the analysis.
 Collapsing a mixed block into a single entry would erase this crucial variance, blinding the PCA to the study's core logic.
 - **Representing Experimental Comparisons:** Cognitive science advances by comparing performance across closely matched conditions.
 This coding scheme honors that logic, representing each distinct point of comparison that researchers have explored.
 A study that systematically explores 10 conditions rightfully occupies more volume in the conceptual space than a study with only two, and the PCA should reflect this.

-To manage the reconstruction of mixed-blocks in the viewer.js client, each condition is assigned a unique Condition_ID, and a block_composition_ids key in the Super_Experiment_Mapping_Notes JSON object lists all IDs belonging to a single experimental block.
+To manage the reconstruction of mixed-blocks in the viewer.js client, conditions sharing the same block_id in the Super_Experiment_Mapping_Notes JSON object are combined into a single experimental block.

 ## 3. Principles for Simplification and Granularity

-A central challenge in creating a unified space is deciding the appropriate level of granularity for each dimension.
-The goal is to maximize fidelity to the source literature while creating a feature set that is meaningful, analyzable, and operationally relevant to the [[Super Experiment Framework]].
-This is achieved through a **two-level simplification process**:
+**Granularity Challenge:** Balance literature fidelity with meaningful, analyzable features via two-level simplification:

-1. **Level 1 (Conceptual Coding):** Capture high-fidelity details from the paper into the super_experiment_design_space.csv.
+1. **Level 1:** High-fidelity capture in super_experiment_design_space.csv
-2. **Level 2 (Analytical Processing):** Programmatically apply principled simplifications to create the final feature set for the PCA.
+2. **Level 2:** Programmatic simplification for PCA feature set

-The decision to simplify a dimension at Level 2, or to add a new granular dimension at Level 1, is guided by three principles applied in order:
+**Decision principles (applied in order):**

 ---
 ### Principle 1: Theoretical Centrality